ALISON ASPEN, R.M.T., D.O.M.P.

 Alison is now an Osteopathic Manual Practitioner and a Registered Massage Therapist in B.C.

 Alison is dually licensed and a member of Osteopathy B.C. and the CMTBC.
-This training has given Alison a much more complex understanding of the body and its connections.
+This training has given her a much more complex understanding of the body and its connections.
 Her goal is to find the root cause of why pain or discomfort is present within the body.
 This approach looks at the body as a whole.
 Through a thorough assessment and evaluation, these techniques aim to create symmetry and mobility within the body.

 Osteopathic Techniques are a gentle, yet intentional approach to the body and systems within.
 Manual Practitioners learn to palpate not just superficially but also very deep within the body.
 This sensory information is received through touch receptors on the fingertips and palms.
-The therapist uses this information to guide their analysis and treatment of the body..
+The therapist uses this information to guide their analysis and treatment of the body.

-Osteopathy follows four main principles within the body:
+Manual Osteopathy follows four main principles within the body:

 1) Given the right tools the body has the capability of healing itself.

 2) Proper flow of arteries, venous, lymph and nervous tissue is integral to health.